ThomasToka/MarlinFirmware/README.md

 Today i released new builds with some fixes for Linear Advance.
 Additionally i added a build for the Ender 3 S1 non Pro with the knob encoder display.
-I also uploaded the need files for the DWIN display and instructions what to do.
+I also uploaded the needed files for the DWIN display and instructions what to do.
 -------------------------------------------------------------------------------------------------------------------
 Update 27.02.2023 16:40 CET: